 On reading this Greek myth recently I resonated deeply, as since childhood, I have been strongly drawn to androgynous souls, those who seem to inhabit both genders.
 Drawn and repulsed in equal measures as a child, I couldn’t speak of my conflicting feelings for years, not until my early thirties when I came out as a gay woman.
 Today, nearly twenty five years later I realise I’m undertaking another soul journey as I explore the archetype of the Hermaphrodite, one that’s been with me all my life.

 Having spent the past three years slimming down my animus whilst fattening up my anima during The Animus Diet, I felt a clear sense that my psyche was turning towards something new.
 I remember it began nine months ago following a dream in which I met a talking hermaphrodite statue.
 On waking I googled ‘Hermaphrodite’ and many ancient Greek statues flashed up.
 I was spellbound as I thought my psyche had made the image up, but no, the (non-talking!) statues existed.

 In my dream I walked past a group of statues and stopped when a hermaphrodite statue started talking.
-S/he laid down a gold and silver sword in front of me and told me to jump on a statue of Pegasus and kill the monster (which was another statue).
+They laid down a gold and silver sword in front of me and told me to jump on a statue of Pegasus and kill the monster (which was another statue).
 There were animal statues there as well but I can’t remember what they were.
 As I jumped on Pegasus the statue came to life (and to colour) and we flew up above the planet.
 After much battling, I seized my opportunity and thrust the sword into the monster’s heart, killing it.